andreobi/JETILogfilePlayer/README.md

 Description

 The application is a development tool to test lua applications with previous recorded log file data.
+Instead of using a real logfile you can build your own test case file to simulate your test-app.
 A free selectable switch can control the player.
-The control switch should not be contained in the log file data.
+The control switch is always taken from the emulator.
 The player has four states:
- - not initialiesed
+ - initialiesed
  - reset/stopped
  - playing
  - finished
 User feedback is given in the emulator debug window.

 Usage